What We’re About

 Lost River Racial Justice is comprised of:

-- The nucleus, a core organizing group that holds the logistical and political unity of the organization.
-Currently, the nucleus is an all-white group, but we have an active goal of becoming a multi-racial nucleus.
-The nucleus meets monthly and each nucleus member is committed to being involved in at least one working group.
+The Nucleus, a core organizing group that holds the logistical and political unity of the organization.
+The nucleus meets monthly and each nucleus member is committed to being involved in ongoing projects.

-- Working groups carry out the day-to-day organizing and are open to all community members.
+Working groups carry out the day-to-day organizing and are open to all community members.
 Each working group has at least one nucleus member to ensure logistical and political unity across our work.
 Each working group is organized according to their own focus and needs.
-Currently, our working groups are: Ready Response Team, SURJ Liaisons, and Media/Communications.
-Please get in touch if you are excited to create a working group that does not already exist!
+Currently, our working groups are: